artemislong/2PIR_resolution_enhancement_CNN_GAN/README.md

 ### 🧩 `patch_preprocessing_3D.ipynb`

 Processes 3D image stacks, creating depth-based patches suitable for 3D models.
 Performs depth normalization and evaluates impact of different strategies.

 ---
-Thank you for pointing that out.
-Here’s the revised README that correctly reflects the flexibility in data usage (both patched and full data):

----
 ![image](https://github.com/user-attachments/assets/cb2a1984-322d-4b45-9fe8-466163118310)